MakanMatch/Backend/README.md

 Admins can also view a dashboard of essential analytics that are intelligently tracked by the system as it is used.

+# Integrations

+MakanMatch tactfully inter-operates with various third-party and internal services to deliver a seamless user experience.
+The project boasts:
+- Google Maps & Geocoding APIs with Google Cloud
+  - Rendering interactive Google Map embeds to navigate listings in different locations
+  - Address validation and coordinate geocoding
+  - Approximate address computation and approximate coordinate geo-coding
+- Firebase Cloud Storage for efficient image uploads and backups
+- AWS Relational Database Service for MySQL
+  - Provides a robust and cloud-backed database implementation for MakanMatch
+- OpenAI GPT 4.0 API, fine-tuned with runtime prompts

+The integrations come together across the system's backend and frontend to deliver a fast, amazing and high-quality user experience.

+# Backend Technologies

+MakanMatch's backend is stock full of customised layers, services and configurations to empower a robust, error-prone, and powerful foundational architecture for the system.

+Some internal services and technologies:
+- Sequelize ORM: The backend's runtime is highly configurable, especially the database.
+With customised code dynamically initialising database operations in coordination with Sequelize, the system's database is guranteed to have high integrity, efficiency and effectiveness.
+- `FileManager`: This service works in close co-ordination with Firebase Cloud Storage to simplify file uploads and establishes guranteed consistency with cloud storage.
+It supports both a local and cloud mode, allowing the system to run entirely independently as well.
+- `Analytics`: This extremely powerful service, which layers on top of Sequelize models, is an effective solution to track and analyse different parts of how the system is used.
+The service intelligently handles periodical persistence to ensure efficiency.
+- Authentication System: Through well-placed middleware and JWT management with the `TokenManager` service, the backend ensures the highest standards of security and simplifies the authorisation of requests.
+- Middleware: A series of middleware placed intermediately as a request goes through the system ensure data consistency, security and coherent flow.

+# Frontend Repository

+Haven't seen our beautiful frontend yet?
+[Check out the dreamy visualisation of this backend server's features right here.](https://github.com/MakanMatch/Frontend)

+---

+Thank you for checking out MakanMatch!
+We hope you are motivated to reduce food wastage and say hi to your fellow neighbour! 🥘👋

 ©️ 2024 The MakanMatch Team.
 All rights reserved.